Loloweb/sae201/README.md

 # sae201
 FOR RENNES1 : UML diagram into Java.

-Interface for Sujet2 coming soon.
+Interface for Sujet2 coming soon maybe?